-- Might cause serious harm to the physical or mental health of the pupil or another individual - Would reveal that the child is at risk of abuse, where the disclosure of that information would not be in the child's best interests - Is contained in adoption or parental order records - Is given to a court in proceedings concerning the child

-If the request is unfounded or excessive, we may refuse to act on it, or charge a reasonable fee which takes into account administrative costs.
+Might cause serious harm to the physical or mental health of the pupil or another individual

+- Would reveal that the child is being or has been abused, or is at risk of abuse, where the disclosure of that information would not be in the child's best interests - Would include another person's personal data that we can't reasonably anonymise, and we don't have the other person's consent and it would be unreasonable to proceed without it - Is part of certain sensitive documents, such as those related to crime, immigration, legal proceedings or legal professional privilege, management forecasts, negotiations, confidential references, or exam scripts - 1.
+If the request is unfounded or excessive, we may refuse to act on it, or charge a reasonable fee to cover administrative costs.
+We will take into account whether the request is repetitive in nature when making this decision.
-A request will be deemed to be unfounded or excessive if it is repetitive, or asks for further copies of the same information.

-When we refuse a request, we will tell the individual why, and tell them they have the right to complain to the ICO.
+When we refuse a request, we will tell the individual why, and tell them they have the right to complain to the ICO or they can seek to enforce their subject access right through the courts.

-Other data protection rights of the individual
+9.4 Other data protection rights of the individual